FuzzyBearBTC/android-peercoinwallet/README.md

 =======
 Thanks to Jethro for tirelessly testing the app during beta development.

 Thanks to our numerous volunteer translators who provide high-quality translations in many languages.
-Your name should be listed here, please contact me so i know you want to be included.
+Your name should be listed here, please contact me so I know you want to be included.

 Thanks to Johannes Zweng for his testing and providing pull requests for fixes.
 Thanks to all beta testers to provide early feedback.